thiyangt/Shiny-tutorials/README.md

   mainPanel(
   h3('Illustrating outputs'),
   h4('You entered'),
-  # "id1" is the label you've given above, then you have to put "o" infront of the label "oid1"
+  # "id1" is the label you've given above, "oid1" is the associated output label in the the server.R function
   verbatimTextOutput("oid1"),
     h4('You entered'),
   verbatimTextOutput("oid2"),